Hamza-cpp/Bank-IAV/README.md

      docker compose up flask_db
      ```

-    This will start the the PostgreSQL database container defined in the `docker-compose.yml` file.
+    This will start the PostgreSQL database container defined in the `docker-compose.yml` file.
  3. **Build and run the second Docker Compose Service (flask_app)**

      ```bash
      docker compose up flask_app
      ```

-    This will start the the flask application container defined in the `docker-compose.yml` file.
+    This will start the flask application container defined in the `docker-compose.yml` file.

 **Note:** Before running the application, make sure to create a `.env` file in the root directory of the project.
 You can use the `.env.example` file as a template and fill in the necessary configuration values.